Craft - Stitched Postcards at Lulworth Lodge

 The writer Thomas Hardy was one of Dorset’s most celebrated residents who used the local towns and villages around Dorchester as the setting for many of his novels.
 His birthplace near Dorchester is around 30 minutes' drive away and now owned by the National Trust. www.nationaltrust.org.uk/hardy-country

 Located near Dorchester, about 30 minutes' drive away, Athelhampton House is a fine Tudor building dating from 1485.
 The surrounding formal gardens are also impressive and were built between 1891 - 1899. www.athelhampton.co.uk

 This fine country house and estate is located near Wimborne Minster, about 45 minutes' drive from Lulworth Cove.
 Dating from 1665, and now managed by the National Trust, it houses a fine collection of antiques, with many notable examples from the Middle East and Egypt. www.nationaltrust.org.uk/kingston-lacy

-A lifelong stitch maker based on the Somerset Levels, Pam is an inveterate teacher who has 25 years’ experience of adult learning.
-She has recently shared her passion for creative machine stitching through workshops and talks.
-Pam has extensive experience of helping stitchers of all abilities to develop sewing machine skills and many of her stitch projects have been published in national magazines.
+A lifelong stitch maker based on the Somerset Levels, Pam is an inveterate teacher who has 25 years’ experience of adult learning and holds an MA.
+Her passion for stitching is wide reaching and she loves to explore new ways of working by machine and hand.
+Pam has extensive experience of helping stitchers of all abilities to develop sewing machine skills through her stitch workshops.
+She regularly takes part in creative events and her stitch projects are often published in national magazines.